ReviewsStorageTeamgroup MP44 2TB NVMe SSD Review

 Packing Box

 Teamgroup uses recyclable packaging.
 It has passed environmental protection certifications, including RoHS, REACH, and ESG, contributing to sustainability endeavors.
-There is a model of the SSD and the capacity label on the top.
 This SSD is using 2D TLC NAND FLASH with SLC caching.
 Another key feature is the Graphene Label, which we will cover later.

 Design